 Knowing your heart rate variability (HRV) and how it changes over time provides key insight into how your heart functions and how your body responds to physical or mental stress, illness, exercise, and activities of daily living.
 HRV is also a key metric in how your body recovers after straining from workouts, sickness, and other stressors.

 Luckily, most Fitbits track HRV daily (overnight), showcase trends upwards or downwards over time, and help you get a quick snapshot of your overall well-being and how much stress your body is under.
+Find your HRV in the Health Metrics tile, which is included with a Fitbit Premium subscription and available on specific models, like the Sense, without a Premium membership.

 In a hurry?